yugabyte/terraform-provider-yba/docs/resources/installation.md

 ---
 page_title: "yba_installation Resource - YugabyteDB Anywhere"
 description: |-
   Manages the installation of YugabyteDB Anywhere on an existing virtual machine.
 This resource does not track the remote state and is only provided as a convenience tool.
 To reinstall, taint this resource and re-apply.
-To see remote output, run with TF_LOG=INFO
+To see remote output, run with TF_LOG=INFO.
 ---

 # yba_installation (Resource)

 Manages the installation of YugabyteDB Anywhere on an existing virtual machine.
 This resource does not track the remote state and is only provided as a convenience tool.
 To reinstall, taint this resource and re-apply.
-To see remote output, run with TF_LOG=INFO
+To see remote output, run with TF_LOG=INFO.

 ## Example Usage